kzu/kzu.github.io/_posts/2016-06-19-git-info-from-msbuild-and-code.md

 ---
 title: "Access Git Information from MSBuild and Code"
+excerpt: |
-description: "Leveraging Git information can be quite useful for generating version numbers, logging information at runtime, embedding it in assemblies and so on.
-Here's one way to do it easily and in a cross-platform way."
+  Leveraging Git information can be quite useful for generating version numbers, logging information at runtime, embedding it in assemblies and so on.
+Here's one way to do it easily and in a cross-platform way.
 layout: post
-tags: [ "programming", "git", "msbuild" ]
+tags: [programming, git, msbuild]
 ---
 # Why use git information